maximanss/cst438project/README.md

 # Car Rental Documentation
 ### Version 06.15.2021

-This application was created to allow a user to enter a date and location to book a car rental after logging into the application.
+This application was created to allow a user to rent a car.
+A user can view the cars, and if interested, can register and login to select the vehicle they like .
+A user can then enter a date and location to book a car rental after logging into the application.
 A user is able to register by navigating to "register" on the nav bar.
 After their information is entered, a user is then able to login and select a date and location to rent a car.
 A car selection can be made, and finally a summary will be displayed of their reservation.

 # REST API